 Michaela is registered with The Health and Care Professions Council (HCPC) and is an active member of the Chartered Society of Physiotherapy (CSP), The Association of Chartered Physiotherapist in Neurology (ACPIN) and The Association of Chartered Physiotherapist in Vestibular rehabilitation (ACPIVR).
-Michaela works for the Ealing Community NHS Trust, Enable team Neurology Outpatients Clinics.
+Michaela works for the Ealing Community NHS Trust, Enable team Neurology Outpatients Clinic.

 Michaela qualified with BSc (Hons) degree in Physiotherapy in 2007.
 While training she worked as a Physiotherapy assistant and further to that as a GP Exercise referral scheme instructor.
 She has over nineteen years of experience in exercise prescription, including over fourteen years as qualified Physiotherapist.
-For the ten nine years she has been supporting clients with neurological conditions with their physical management in domiciliary and outpatient setting.
+For the last ten years she has been supporting clients with neurological conditions with their physical management in domiciliary and outpatient setting.

 Michaela works with in neurological and vestibular rehabilitation speciality areas of physiotherapy treating clients with multisensory impairment and complex medical history.

-Michaela herself is a keen cyclist, swimmer and ex squash player has always been comparing and examining varied types of exercise and their benefits but also demands on human body.
-Eight years ago she came across Tai Chi and she continues to practice it to the level that Tai Chi has become the go to tool in her Physiotherapy tool box when retraining posture and balance, and also when improving standing tolerance, general leg strength, reduced range of movement and coordination.
+Michaela herself is a keen cyclist, swimmer and walker has always been comparing and examining varied types of exercise and their benefits but also demands on human body.
+Nine years ago she came across Tai Chi and she continues to practice it to the level that Tai Chi has become the go to tool in her Physiotherapy tool box when retraining posture and balance, and also when improving standing tolerance, general leg strength, reduced range of movement and coordination.

 Michaela believes that anyone regardless of their physical limitation should and can exercise.
 What’s needed is to find the right place, right exercise and adapted to a suitable level so it can be fun and enjoyable.
 That way it becomes part of ones life.